 But then something happened she wasn’t prepared for.
-(He clicks the remote once again to reveal little girl sitting Indian style.)
+(He clicks the remote once again to reveal little girl sitting Indian style)

-I went to my best friend's house to play and she wasn't home.
+I went to my best friend's house to play, and she wasn't home.
 Her brother lied to me and told me to come inside and wait in the side room for her.
 He said she would be just a little while.
 He came in and trapped me.
 I don't like him anymore.
 Why did he have to touch me like that?
 He pulled his pants down.
 I got so scared.
-I pretended to do something and then I ran out of the house.
+I pretended to do something, and then I ran out of the house.
 I escaped!
 I'm so scared.
 My stomach hurts all the time.
-My mommy took me to get an X-ray but nothing was wrong.
+My mommy took me to get an X-ray, but nothing was wrong.
 My tummy still hurts.
 (She’s holding her stomach) I’m so scared.

-I dream of cake and icing all the time and how about a blob of ice cream on the side?
+I dream of cake and icing all the time, and how about a blob of ice cream on the side?
 And don't forget a soda pop to wash it down!
 I know I'm getting hefty.
 Don't tie me up

-Man clicks Remote and picture is frozen.
+The man clicks remote, and the picture is frozen.

 PIANO SCENE FIFTEEN YEARS OLD

 I lost all that weight.
 Don’t I look great?
 It just kind of fell off one day.
 I fell in love!
 (She grabs her heart) What a great way to lose weight!
-(She continues to play a few more bars and then stops again to speak.)
-I am playing Romeo and Juliet in the school talent show.
-I was so afraid to get up in front of the whole school that I took a swig of green nerve medicine.
+(She continues to play a few more bars and then stops again to speak) I am playing “Romeo and Juliet” in the school talent show.
+I was so afraid to get up in front of the whole school that I took a swig of my mom’s green nerve medicine.
 But (she cups her hand to her mouth to whisper as if someone will hear) don’t tell my mom, she would kill me!
 It really helped calm me down.
-(She turns to play a few more bars then stops to speak)

 Everyone loved me!
 They thought that I was grand.